sybrew/the-seo-framework/readme.txt

 				* Added a disclaimer to the title length calculation, as it's not using pixels.
 				* Improved duplicated branding checks:
 					1. It now asserts even if the branding has been disabled.
-					2. It now support unicode and capitalization (ignoring) thereof.
+					2. It now support unicode and ignoring capitalization thereof.
 			* **Description:**
 				* Added page excerpt generation checks.
 				* Added page builder state checks.